sitewards/prometheus_client_php/README.md

 [![Build Status](https://travis-ci.org/Jimdo/prometheus_client_php.svg?branch=master)](https://travis-ci.org/Jimdo/prometheus_client_php)
 [![Code Climate](https://codeclimate.com/github/Jimdo/prometheus_client_php.png)](https://codeclimate.com/github/Jimdo/prometheus_client_php)

+***THIS HAS ONLY BEEN FORKED TO CREATE A PR FOR THE FILESYSTEM ADAPTER***.
+While thi smay be used while upstream decides whether this is a good idea, the ultimate goal for this repository is to die.
+Do not rely on it.

 This library uses Redis or APCu to do the client side aggregation.
 If using Redis, we recommend to run a local Redis instance next to your PHP workers.